mylittletony/mylittletony.github.io/_posts/2015-08-03-ruckus-vsg-captive-portal.markdown

 <ul>
 <li>Publicly available Ruckus VSZ (trial ok)</li>
 <li>Compatible Ruckus AP</li>
-<li>Cucumber account</li>
+<li>CT WiFi account</li>
 </ul>

 ### PLEASE DO NOT

 Please don't use the built-in radius test tool in your VSZ.
 This sends a partial request to our servers.
-After doing so, Cucumber Tonywill block access for security reasons.
+After doing so, CT will block access for security reasons.

 The only way to fix this is to contact us.